Waterdish/Shipwright-Android/README.md

 <h3>FAQ:</h3>
 Q: Why does it say No Rom Found?<br>
   A: If you are on Android 10 or below, your rom file was not placed at Android/data/com.dishii.soh/files/.
 Check to make sure it is there next to soh.otr.
-If you are on Android 11+, use soh.storage.apk.
-As a backup, you can generate the otr using these PC builds of SOH https://github.com/HarbourMasters/Shipwright/actions/runs/6539782569<br> <br>
+If you are on Android 11+, generating the rom is currently broken <br> <br>

 Q: Why is it immediately crashing? <br>
   A: Try deleting and re-extracting the OTR file (oot.otr). <br> <br>